bheklilr/rust-stackedconfig/README.md

 Treat multiple nested config objects (e.g. JSON or YAML files) as a single config object with precedence.

+## Why should I use this library?

+You shouldn't, it isn't anywhere near done yet and I'm definitely not the best at keeping up with side projects.

 ## Why does this library exist?

 This is a fun, small side-project for me to learn rust better, but my goal is